sayeemabdullah/CSS-Cribsheet/README.md

 #### Clipping

-We can clip our images by different websites such as [bennettfeely](https://bennettfeely.com/clippy/).
+We can clip our images on different websites such as [bennettfeely](https://bennettfeely.com/clippy/).
 We don’t need photoshop or other software to do that anymore.
 These websites code like below which we can simply use in our image class

 ``` css
 clip-path: polygon(50% 0%, 90% 20%, 100% 60%, 75% 100%, 25% 100%, 0% 60%, 10% 20%);